 Almost four years ago, we purchased and moved into a home with mold growing inside the air handler and throughout the ductwork.
 We had no idea, were not really aware of the health dangers of mold before that, and had paid for all of the standard home inspections prior to purchasing the home—the house passed all inspections with flying colors, I might add.
 I also want to say for anyone who is curious that our home, in the living spaces had no visible mold and no tell-tale musty odor.
-There were no signs of water damage or leaks.
-It did have a strange, almost sweet smell that seemed odd to me, but that I thought could be made better by a good deep cleaning.
+There were no obvious signs of water damage or leaks.
+Looking back, the home did have a strange, almost sweet smell that seemed odd and offputting to me, but I thought it could be made better by a good deep cleaning.
 The air quality was definitely not great with visible dust and particulates floating around, but it didn’t set off any red flags either.
 In retrospect, I do think we experienced a shorter exposure in a previous rental home before the move—some similar health symptoms had cropped up—but we were not there long and had returned to near perfect health after leaving that home.
 But, since every toxic exposure can prime you for the one that sends your body over the edge, I did want to mention that.

-We moved in to our new-to-us house (it was built about 20-years ago) and I began getting sick almost immediately.
+We moved into our new-to-us house (it was built about 20-years ago) and I began getting sick almost immediately.
 As my symptoms increased and nothing seemed to help me get better or to bring lasting relief, I became like a bloodhound, literally sniffing out and digging for every possible answer to my deteriorating health.
 I instinctively knew something was not right.
 The air inside the home felt heavy and caused me anxiety that I could not explain.

 My children, especially my son, also had symptoms.
 It was one bout of sickness after the next–sinus infections, strep throat, headaches, gastrointestinal symptoms, muscle aches and pains, and unrelenting fatigue.
-I then was hospitalized for multiple bouts of foodborne illnesses (salmonella, e-coli) and was eventually diagnosed with ulcerative colitis.
+I then was hospitalized for multiple bouts of foodborne illnesses (salmonella, E-Coli) and was eventually diagnosed with ulcerative colitis.
 In fact, I was so inflamed that a doctor feared intussusception, a condition in which one segment of the intestine “telescopes” inside of another, causing an intestinal obstruction (blockage), had occurred.
 Additionally, my son, who had some mild sensory processing difficulties before now needed intense therapy and sessions before school just to get through the day.
 His need for constant movement and touch made schoolwork and relationships hard.
 Doctors diagnosed him with ADHD and gluten intolerance in addition to the sensory processing disorder.
 I really felt like I was failing him.
 I was also having cognitive issues of my own.
 My once go-with-the-flow personality had evaporated, and I was angry, jumpy, anxious, and depressed.
 I was not sleeping at all, even though I was totally physically exhausted.
-My passion for running and teaching classes at the gym were tabled, because I just did not have it in me to exercise.
+My passion for running and teaching classes at the gym was tabled because I just did not have it in me to exercise.
 I was a physical and emotional disaster.
 At this point, my marriage was becoming very strained—I was no longer the woman my husband had married, and he was watching me spiral into a sort of mania as I became fixated on solving our health crisis.

 We went to many doctors, specialists, an acupuncturist, a functional medicine doctor, and a psychologist.
-No one had answers, or a diagnosis that led to any long-term relief in our symptoms.
-Finally, I went to an ENT who was versed in treating fungal sinusitis, the mold connection to my symptoms was made.
+No one had answers or a diagnosis that led to any long-term relief in our symptoms.
+Finally, with the guidance of an astute ENT versed in treating fungal sinusitis, the mold connection to my symptoms was made.
 Long story short, the subsequent results of my nasal swabs and a mold test of my clothing led us to start investigating our home for mold.
 BINGO!
 The dots finally connected and we were able to embark on our journey of treating the cause—mold—and of finally, finally, and slowly but surely getting better.